 When looking at your personal development, you should also start with identifying the areas that you want to work on.
 For some, this may be their mental health or wellbeing, for others, they may want to become more confident in social situations.
 There are several online courses and resources available online to help you improve all kinds of areas of your life, like meditation to calm your mind, or meeting new people through networking apps like Meetup.

-Remember – even though they are entirely self-directed, your personal goals should also be measurable so you can stay focussed and follow them!
+Remember – even though they are entirely self-directed, your personal goals should also be measurable so you can stay focused and follow them!

 Following up and checking in

 Whether you’re focussing on personal or professional development, after you’ve set your goals and you’ve developed your plan of action, you’ll need to set reminders to check in and reassess.